keerthanadevi-a/stroke-detection/README.md

 -> The best model is found to be Random forest classifier with parameters : criterion = 'entropy', n_estimators = 150, random_state = 0

    Accuracy : 93 %

+-> A web application using flask is developed to get details from user through a form and detect stroke.